Vilmos Gryllus

-Vilmos Gryllus (October 28, 1951) is a Hungarian musician, performer and composer, founding member of folk music group Kaláka; winner of the Kossuth Prize (2000).
+Vilmos Gryllus (28 October 1951) is a Hungarian musician, performer and composer, founding member of folk music group Kaláka; winner of the Kossuth Prize (2000).

 Background

-He was born in Budapest to Vilmos Gryllus and Éva Fogarassy.
+Vilmos Gryllus was born in Budapest to Vilmosné Gryllus and Éva Fogarassy.
 His elder brother is musician Dániel Gryllus, also a founding member of Kaláka.
 Gryllus studied at the Faculty of Architecture of the Budapest University of Technology and Economics, graduating in 1976.

-In 1969 he founded Kaláka together with his brother, István Mikó and Balázs Radványi.
-In 1980 he led a radio show called Ki kopog? ("Who's Knocking?") along with Péter Levente and Ildikó Döbrentey.
-In 1991 he and Péter Levente created the successful children's TV show Égbőlpottyant mesék ("Tales from the Sky") where children could send their drawings to them and they would create tales based on the drawings.

-Since 1996 he's been performing with Kaláka again, with a repertoire consisting of poems set to music.
+In 1969, he co-founded Kaláka together with his brother, Dániel, along with István Mikó and Balázs Radványi.
+In 1980, he led a radio show called Ki kopog? ("Who's Knocking?").
+In 1991, he and Péter Levente created the successful children's TV show Égbőlpottyant mesék ("Tales from the Sky") where children could send their drawings to them and they would create tales based on the drawings.
+Since 1996 he has been performing with Kaláka again, with a repertoire consisting of poems set to music.